Skons/SOAS/README.md

 * Automatic enable of buzzer after defined period - This enables the buzzer after a period the alarm has been on.
 Failure detection with the Arduino framework is difficult due to the lack of good error reporting

-###### <a name='Flatheadshortpress'></a>Flathead long press

-When the buzzer is sounding, you can disable the buzzer with a long press.
-This can be handy when the music is on, and you want to listen without the buzzer interrupting.

 ###### Test a tune

 To test a tune, you can use the HA service "tune" to play directly on the buzzer of the device, like this example: